vtexdocs/help-center-content/docs/announcements/en/now-you-can-choose-the-interest-type-used-on-installments.md

 ---
-title: "Now you can choose the interest type used on installments"
+title: 'Now you can choose the interest type used on installments'
 id: D5XEUzJ6mcY0E0sWwWoWA
 status: CHANGED
 createdAt: 2019-01-03T21:13:24.577Z